GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 always implicitly assumed.
 This means if a code owner only touches files that they own, no approval from other code owners is required.

+**NOTE:** Code owners need to be aware of their implicit approval when they upload new patch sets for other users (e.g. if a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader).

 For files that are [renamed/moved](#renames) Gerrit requires a code owner approval for the old and the new path of the files.